 Sapele is naturally a more golden to dark reddish brown with an interlocking grain and finer uniform texture.
 It’s in the same family as Mahogony, but it is a more sustainable option.
 Its grain also tends to have an iridescent shimmer to it.

 Again, applying the Natural and White 5% really wash out the beautiful tones of the Sapele.
-Personally, wouldn’t use this finish on a final product, but to each their own if it’s the look they want!
+Personally, wouldn’t use those lighter colors on a final product, but to each their own if it’s the look they want!

 Elm has a light to medium reddish brown tone to it with a coarse, uneven texture and interlocking grain.
 We’ve found there are a lot more variations in color in each wood board you typically buy with a large color difference between the heartwood and the sapwood.